 When the reliability field is included in the ADDTS request frame and the direction is set to downlink, and when this field is included in the ADDTS response frame and the direction field is set to uplink, then the value in this field represents the receiver expectation of the PER per specific TSID.
 This information is provided by the SME using the MLME-ADDTS.request primitive and MLME-ADDTS.response primitives.
 Together with the Link Margin (9.37) and other implementation specific information, the value can be used by the transmitter to estimate the MCS to be used for this particular TS.

 The A-MSDU subframe field is 1 bit in length and contains a value that indicates the A-MSDU subframe structure to be used for this TS.
-The A-MSDU subframe field is set to 0 to indicate the standard A-MSDU subframe structure and set to 1 to indicate the Short A-MSDU subframe structure.
+The A-MSDU subframe field is set to 0 to indicate the standard A-MSDU subframe structure and set to 1 to indicate the short A-MSDU subframe structure.

-The SP TSID subfield is 4 bits in length and contains a value that is the TSID of the SP(s) for this PTP TSPEC.
-Different PTP TSPECs that share the same source DBand STA and destination DBand STA can share a single SP TSID through TSPEC aggregation.
-When the Aggregation subfield is set to 0, the SP TSID subfield is reserved.
-The SP TSID subfield is only valid in PTP TSPECs, and is reserved otherwise.
+The Allocation ID subfield is defined only for DBand, and is 4 bits in length.
+Traffic Streams with the same source DBand STA and destination DBand STA can share an allocation through TSPEC aggregation.
+The Allocation ID subfield is used as follows:When setting up a TS, the DBand STA that transmits an ADDTS Request frame containing a TSPEC or PTP TSPEC element sets the Allocation ID to a nonzero value to identify the allocation it requires to carry the TS.
+Alternatively, the same DBand STA sets the Allocation ID to zero to indicate any CBAP allocation with broadcast Source AID.

+When setting up a TS, the DBand STA that transmits the ADDTS Response frame containing the TSPEC or PTP TSPEC element sets the Allocation ID to a nonzero value that identifies the allocation carrying the TS.
+Alternatively, the same DBand STA sets the Allocation ID to zero to indicate any CBAP allocation with broadcast Source AID and Destination AID.

+When deleting a TS, the DBand STA that transmits the DELTS frame containing a TSPEC or PTP TSPEC element sets the Allocation ID to a nonzero value to identify the allocation that is carrying the TS to be deleted.
+Alternatively, the same DBand STA sets the Allocation ID to zero to indicate no allocation exists to carry the TS to be deleted.